-We believe that every person has a unique gift to share with the world.
-To find our gift each of us goes on a heroic journey within.
-A mentor is like a guide that is essential to bringing out our most sacred gifts.
-We call our teaching staff mentors because they help people to discover their gifts and power through connecting them to nature and their heart.
+We believe that every person has a unique and sacred gift to share with the world.
+We call our teaching staff “mentors” because they help people to discover their gift and power by connecting them to nature and their heart.

 Karianna is a lifelong student of nature, a dance anthropologist, an artist, a bilingual storyteller, an outdoor educator, a cultural creative, and transformational workshop facilitator.
 Her deep connection and love of nature and passion to help others discover their own connection with the earth, themselves, and others, began with her growing up on a small family farm surrounded by a Connecticut state forest.

 Karianna holds a BA in Cultural Anthropology, with a Minor in Spanish, focusing on Dance Anthropology and Dance History.
 She earned an MA in Teaching Spanish and English as second languages, with a Bilingual Multicultural Endorsement from the School for International Training.
 She is also certified in Wilderness First Aid.